Dragon-Git/uvm_syoscb/README.txt

 This file describes the basic contents of the UVM scoreboard release and how to get started.

-It is assumed that the UVM scorebaord is unpacked into the directory:
+It is assumed that the UVM scoreboard is unpacked into the directory:
 <UVMSCB>

 In general, the UVM scoreboard is documented in the generated documentation.
 See file:///<UVMSCB>/docs/html/index.html for more information.

-Furthermore, the <UVMSCB>/docs/ alsp contains the latest paper describing the fundamentals of the SyoSil UVM scoreboard.
+Furthermore, the <UVMSCB>/docs/ also contains the latest paper describing the fundamentals of the SyoSil UVM scoreboard.

 *NOTE*: The documentation is also available in PDF (<UVMSCB>/docs/)